 kubectl patch cm/splunk-default-manual-app-update --type merge -p '{"data":{"Standalone":"status: on\nrefCount: 1"}}'

-The App Framework will perform its checks, update or install apps, and reset the status
+The App Framework will perform its checks, update or install apps as necessary, and reset the status

 to off